 8. Complete a mid-term internship progress report and a final evaluation report.

-9. If applicable, maintain copies of all work done or participated in (e.g., news releases, articles, video or new media productions) and submit them with your final evaluation report.
+9. If applicable, maintain copies of all work done or participated in (e.g., news releases, articles, video or new media production) and submit them with your final evaluation report.

-The following learning outcomes should be each student's objectives while undertaking their internship:
+The following learning outcomes should be your objective while undertaking your internship: